xizhonghua/pysummary/README.md

 #pystats

-pystats is a python scripts for basic statistics tasks. pystats read from stand input by defualt, and use space as seperator.
+pystats is a python script for simple statistics tasks. pystats read from stand input by defualt, and use space as seperator.

 ### Usage
 * Unix/Linux/Mac OS